epfl-lara/stainless/core/src/sphinx/verification.rst

   (2) after each completion of the body
   (3) right after exiting the loop (when the condition turns false)

-Stainless will prove point (1) and (2) above.
+Stainless will prove the point (1) and the point (2) above.
 Together, and by induction, they imply that point (3) holds as well.

 Array access safety